ValveSoftware/steam-audio/fmod/doc/spatializer.rst

     -   *Off*.
 Transmission is not applied.

     -   *Simulation-Defined*.
 Transmission is applied.
-The transmission filter EQ values must be supplied by the game engine via the ``SIMULATION_OUTPUTS`` DSP parameter.
+The transmission filter EQ values must be supplied by the game engine via the ``IPL_SPATIALIZE_SIMULATION_OUTPUTS_HANDLE`` DSP parameter.

     -   *User-Defined*.
 Uses the **Transmission Low**, **Transmission Mid**, and **Transmission High** dials to control transmission.
 The transmission values will *not* automatically change based on surrounding geometry.
 You are expected to control the dials using a parameter to achieve this effect.
 This option is intended for integrating your own occlusion and transmission model with Steam Audio.